ezhulenev/ezhulenev.github.io/source/_posts/2015-09-16-spark-ml-for-small-data.md

 ## Results

-With small inventiveness (and copy paste) Spark became perfect tool for machine learning with Small Data.
+With a little ingenuity (and copy paste) Spark became perfect tool for machine learning both on Small and Big Data.
 Most awesome thing is that this new `LocalLogisticRegression` can be used as drop in replacement in Spark ML pipelines, producing exactly the same `LogisticRegressionModel` at the end.

 It might be interesting idea to use this approach in Spark itself, because in this case it would be possible to do it